If an error occurs during the name historization, there are no information about it except in the log

 Nicolas, could you tell me more about that one ?
 I think I don't understand it.

 #4 Updated by Nicolas CHARLES about 2 years ago

 When we change names of groups, directives, rules, or their content, they are historised in the SQL databases for tracability during deployment of promises

 However, if for some reason their historization fails, there is nothing except in the logs that will warn that the historization failed.

 It's better that it's not blocking (why would we prevent deployment because a name cannot be stored in database), but a bit of information would help

 Probably the new sysadmin logger would be useful in this case

-#5 Updated by Jonathan CLARKE over 1 year ago
+#5 Updated by Jonathan CLARKE almost 2 years ago

 - Status changed from Discussion to 2